vita-student-projects/DLAV-2025_AurelienGenin_SaraHeidaripour/README.md

 ### Training

 The training here is simpler: 20 epochs at 1e-3 learning rate.
 However, to perform well on real data, we used a mixed training set with real data but also simulated data as in the previous phases.
 This enabled us to reach good ADE result on real data.
+Note that the model performs well on the real data due to the fact that both ResNet18 and EfficinetNet-B0 which were used as backbones in the architecture are originally trained on real-world data.
+In conclusion, the previous architecture which benefits from these pretraiened backbones performs well also on the real-world data in this phase.

 ### Run the model